wwlpublish/learn-bizapps-pr-auto-sync-back-test/learn-bizapps-pr/powerapps/portals-architecture/includes/2-provision.md

 ### Existing website records

-When a portal app is deleted or when a portal configuration migrated from another environment, website records are not bound to an active website.
-These records can be used as a starting point to create a new portal that re-uses deleted or migrated portal configuration.
+When a portal app is deleted or when a portal configuration migrated from another environment, website records aren't bound to an active website.
+These records can be used as a starting point to create a new portal that reuses deleted or migrated portal configuration.

 To create the portal using an existing website record, check the box **Use data from existing website record** during the provisioning process, and select the website record that you want to use.